Georg August Wallin: Early life and education

+Expeditions to Arabia

+Wallin's motives for travelling to Arabia were of two kinds.
+In his application for a research grant he emphasised the scholarly neglect of Arabic dialects, which his journey would help remedy, and his wish to study the Wahhabi movement, which was then exerting a decisive influence on Islam across the Arabian Peninsula.
+On a personal level, he felt alienated from what he saw as the superficiality of European civilisation and was drawn to the romantic ideal of the unspoiled Orient.

-In 1843 he travelled via Marseille and Alexandria to Cairo, where he got to know the customs of the Middle East and the rudiments of Islam.
+In 1843 he travelled via Marseille and Constantinople to Cairo, where he got to know the customs of the Middle East and the rudiments of Islam.
 He adopted a simple way of life and passed himself off as a Muslim, taking the name Abd al-Wali, to allow him to get closer to Muslim society.
 While many people believe Wallin converted to Islam, there is no proof to support this claim in his diaries and letters, and his writings rather indicate scepticism toward religion.
-His grave in Hietaniemi cemetery, a Christian cemetery in Helsinki, simply displays his name, Georg Aug.
-Wallin, with his Arabic name Abd al-Wali in Arabic letters beneath it.

 In 1845, he began his first expedition to visit Mecca, a city forbidden to non-Muslims.
 This expedition took him from Cairo via Ma'an, Al-Jauf, Jubba and Ha'il to Medina, Mecca and Jeddah, from where he returned to Cairo.
 On his second expedition in 1846, he visited Palestine and Syria.
 His third expedition in 1847 had been intended to explore the Wahhabi region of Najd, but on reaching Ha'il he realized that his identity as a Muslim had been compromised, so he turned north and travelled in Mesopotamia and Persia before returning via Baghdad and Damascus to Cairo in 1849.